Have you been told that you ‘see too much’, ‘hear too much’, ‘think too much’, ‘feel too much’?

 “My feelings are too loud for words and too shy for the world.”

-Challenges for Emotionally Intense, Highly Sensitive, and Gifted People
+Challenges for Intense, Sensitive, Highly Empathic and Gifted People

 - Feeling oppressed by the dominant values, unable to have a voice or a place in the world.